-Since Mark didn't have a chance to plant tomatoes this year, I've been craving Creole tomatoes something awful, y'all!!
+Since Mark didn't have a chance to plant tomatoes this year, I've been craving tomatoes something awful, y'all!!
 I once thought that Creole tomatoes were their own variety.
 But further research concludes that the south Louisiana Creole tomatoes we all know and love down here are actually several cultivars that have been grown here and vine-ripened before being sold locally.

 So, what makes them so special to us is their freshness, not that they're a particular kind of tomato at all.
 Just that they're locally grown and therefore do not have to travel very far from their vines into our mouths.
 Yep.